kayi007/LIRI-node-app/README.md

 # What does it do?
 **LIRI** will be a command line Node.js app that takes in parameters and gives you back data.
 LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies.

+# Deployed Version of LIRI
+This app is meant to be run in the user's Terminal and not in the user's browser. <br>
+:link:

 # How to use/run LIRI
 :musical_score: **Search a song with Spotify**
 - type in command line: <br>